 5. Indulge Your Lungs With Fresh Air

 For its breathtaking mountain vista, Morro Rock rocks!
 It requires a moderate climb (400 steps) following a spiral path around the cliff.
 As you ascend this barren granite dome, bask in the spectacular views of both sides of the canyons and the Great Western Divide.
-Once you reach the top, take time to relax, and take deep gulps of fresh air.
+Once you reach the top, take time to relax and take deep gulps of fresh air.
 To get to the trailhead, take the free shuttle bus from the Giant Forest Museum.
-(Shuttles available only in the summer.)
+(Shuttles are available only in the summer.)

 On the top of the Morro Rock!